Tengku Alam Shah

-Tengku Alam Shah, Tengku Ali Iskandar Shah was a prince of the House of Bendahara (Johor), and was the oldest son of Sultan Ali, the 19th Sultan of Johor by his second wife, Daing Siti.
-Following his father's death in 1877, Tengku Alam and his supporters made an active pursuit to his claims for the Kesang territory and was publicly proclaimed as the Sultan of Johor and Pahang with the regnal name of Alauddin Alam Shah during his marriage ceremony in 1879.
+Tengku Alam Shah, Tengku Ali Iskandar Shah was a prince of the Johor branch of the House of Bendahara.
+Born in Istana Kampong Glam, he was the oldest son of Sultan Ali, the 19th Sultan of Johor by his second wife, Daing Siti.
+Following his father's death in 1877, Tengku Alam and his supporters actively pursued his claims to the Kesang territory and eventually the entire sultanate, when he was publicly proclaimed as the Sultan of Johor and Pahang with the regnal name of Alauddin Alam Shah during his marriage ceremony in 1879.

-The proclamation briefly alarmed Maharaja Abu Bakar, who feared that his political position may be threatened.
-Within the same year, a brief civil war erupted in Jementah, after repeated attempts to get his claims to the Kesang territory being recognised failed.
+The proclamation alarmed Maharaja Abu Bakar, who feared his political position might be threatened.
+Within the same year, after repeated attempts to gain recognition for his claims failed, a brief civil war erupted in Jementah in 1879.
+He was eventually defeated by Abu Bakar, who was aided by the British.

 Succession dispute

 Sultan Ali's third son by Cik Sembuk, Tengku Mahmud was groomed for succession.
 When the Sultan died in 1877, he nominated Tengku Mahmud to inherit the Kesang territory.
+The Kesang territory was a small district in northwestern Johor, situated between the Muar and Kesang rivers, that served as the final personal domain of the displaced House of Bendahara branch.
+Under the 1855 treaty that forced Sultan Ali to surrender sovereign rights over the rest of mainland Johor to the House of Temenggong, Kesang was specifically carved out and left under Sultan Ali's direct rule.

 The Sultan's decision took Tengku Alam and his supporters in Singapore to anger, who felt that Tengku Alam should inherit his father's properties given that he was the eldest son.
 Furthermore, Cik Serimbuk's commoner background stood out against Daing Siti's, who was the daughter of a Bugis nobleman.

 The British on their part, refused to recognise Sultan Ali's will on his son's (Tengku Mahmud) hereditary claims to the Kesang territory.
 Meanwhile, the chieftains and village headmen in the Kesang territory held their own elections for a new leader, and voted for the Maharaja of Johor, Abu Bakar to take charge of Muar, which the British accepted the outcome of the poll.
-The Acting Governor of the Straits Settlement, Edward Anson, allowed Abu Bakar to take interim control over the Kesang territory.
+The Acting Governor of the Straits Settlements, Edward Anson, allowed Abu Bakar to take interim control over the Kesang territory.